KCGit0101/Bond_Valuation_Tool/README.md

 __calculate_bond_price(self, coupon_pmt, redemption, no_of_payment, DSC, E):
 Calculates the bond's dirty price (present value of all future cash flows) per self.base_price (100).
     Formula:
         PV_Redemption = Redemption / ((1 + (Yield_Rate / Freq)) ^ (N - 1 + (DSC / E)))
         PV_Coupons = Sum [Coupon_Pmt / ((1 + (Yield_Rate / Freq)) ^ (k - 1 + (DSC / E)))] for k = 1 to N
         Dirty Price = PV_Redemption + PV_Coupons

     Where:
         coupon_pmt: Periodic coupon payment (for base price 100).
         redemption: Redemption value at maturity (typically self.base_price). no_of_payment (N): Number of remaining coupon payments.
         DSC: Days from settlement to the next coupon date.
         E: Days in the coupon period where settlement occurs.
         Yield_Rate: Periodic yield (self.yield_rate / self.coupon_frequency).
         The result is rounded using the custom round_number function.

 __accrued_int(self, coupon_pmt, DSC, E):
 Calculates the accrued interest per self.base_price (100).
     Formula: Coupon_Pmt * (E - DSC) / E
     This represents the portion of the next coupon payment that has "accrued" between the last coupon date and the settlement date.
     The result is rounded using the custom round_number function.

 Clean Price: Calculated as self.dirty_price - self.accrued_int.

-7.2.3.
+### 7.2.3.
 Date Handling
 __add_months(self, sourcedate, months):
 A utility function to add or subtract a specified number of months from a given datetime.date object.
 Handles month-end conventions correctly (e.g., adding 1 month to Jan 31st results in Feb 28th/29th).

 __generate_coupon_dates(self):
 Generates all relevant coupon payment dates.
 Starts from the maturity_date and works backward by months_interval = 12 / coupon_frequency.
 Continues adding past coupon dates until a date earlier than or on the settlement_date is found.
 The list of coupon dates is then sorted chronologically.
 Returns a dictionary: {'settlement_date': self.settlement_date, 'coupon_dates': [list_of_dates]}.
 The first date in coupon_dates is the coupon date immediately preceding or on the settlement date.

 __calculate_no_compounding_periods(self, start_date, end_date, compounding_frequency):
 Calculates the total number of compounding (coupon) periods between a start_date and end_date.
 It determines the total months and divides by the number of months per period (12 / compounding_frequency), rounding up (math.ceil) to ensure all partial periods are counted.

 __no_of_days_between_dates(self, start_date, end_date):
 A simple utility to calculate the absolute number of days between two datetime.date objects.

-7.2.4.
+### 7.2.4.
 Amortization Table (get_bond_amortization_table)

-Purpose: Generates a period-by-period breakdown of the bond's value, interest, and coupon payments.
+- **Purpose**: Generates a period-by-period breakdown of the bond's value, interest, and coupon payments.
-Logic:
+- **Logic**:
-Retrieves all coupon dates and the settlement date.
+        - Retrieves all coupon dates and the settlement date.
-Initializes an amortization_table list.
+        -Initializes an amortization_table list.
-Backward Calculation for Opening Values: It iterates backward from the maturity date.
+        - Backward Calculation for Opening Values: It iterates backward from the maturity date.
 For each coupon date, it        calculates the bond's dirty price as if that coupon date were the valuation date with DSC=1, E=1 (simplification for on-coupon-date valuation).
 This price is converted to the bond's opening value for that period.
-The n-1 in self.__calculate_bond_price(base_coupon_payment, redemption, n-1, 1, 1) refers to the number of future payments from that point.
+        - The n-1 in self.__calculate_bond_price(base_coupon_payment, redemption, n-1, 1, 1) refers to the number of future payments from that point.
-Forward Calculation for Payments: It then iterates through the table (excluding the last entry, which is maturity):
+        - Forward Calculation for Payments: It then iterates through the table (excluding the last entry, which is maturity):
-Interest Payment = Next Period's Open Bond Value - Current Period's Open Bond Value + Actual Coupon Payment.
+        - Interest Payment = Next Period's Open Bond Value - Current Period's Open Bond Value + Actual Coupon Payment.
 This is derived from the accounting identity: Opening Balance + Interest - Payment = Closing Balance.
-Coupon Payment is the actual periodic coupon payment based on the bond's face_value.
+        - Coupon Payment is the actual periodic coupon payment based on the bond's face_value.
-Closing Bond Value is the Open Bond Value of the next period.
+        - Closing Bond Value is the Open Bond Value of the next period.
-Settlement Date Adjustment: If the settlement_date is not a coupon payment date:
+        - Settlement Date Adjustment: If the settlement_date is not a coupon payment date:
-The first period in the table (from the previous coupon date to the next coupon date) is split into two:
+        - The first period in the table (from the previous coupon date to the next coupon date) is split into two:
-One sub-period from the previous coupon date to the settlement_date.
+        - One sub-period from the previous coupon date to the settlement_date.
-Another sub-period from the settlement_date to the next coupon date.
+        - Another sub-period from the settlement_date to the next coupon date.
-Interest and coupon payments are adjusted accordingly for these partial periods.
+        - Interest and coupon payments are adjusted accordingly for these partial periods.
 The first partial period up to settlement shows zero coupon payment (as it's not yet paid).
-The bond value at the settlement_date is self.bond_value (the initially calculated market value).
+        - The bond value at the settlement_date is self.bond_value (the initially calculated market value).

-7.2.5.
+### 7.2.5.
 Other Helper Methods
 __compound_period(self):
 Returns a string describing the compounding frequency (e.g., "Monthly", "Quarterly", "Semi-Annual", "Annual") based on self.coupon_frequency.

 __get_bond_value(self, face_value, dirty_price):
 Calculates the total market value of the bond: (dirty_price * face_value) / self.base_price.

-7.3.
+## 7.3.
 ExcelReport Class
 This class is responsible for generating the Excel output file.

 ### 7.3.1. generate_excel_report(...)
-Parameters: Takes numerous parameters, including calculated bond metrics (face_value, bond_value, dirty/clean prices, accrued interest, rates, dates, etc.) and the amortization_table.
+- **Parameters**: Takes numerous parameters, including calculated bond metrics (face_value, bond_value, dirty/clean prices,     accrued interest, rates, dates, etc.) and the amortization_table.

-Functionality:
+- **Functionality**:
-File Creation: Creates a new Excel workbook and a worksheet named "Bond Report".
+    - File Creation: Creates a new Excel workbook and a worksheet named "Bond Report".
 The filename is  BondFaceValue_MaturityDate_RandomNumber.xlsx.
-Formatting: Defines various cell formats (header, topics, currency, date, percentages, alignment, colors) for a professional look.
+    - Formatting: Defines various cell formats (header, topics, currency, date, percentages, alignment, colors) for a professional look.
-Hides Gridlines: Improves visual appeal.
+    - Hides Gridlines: Improves visual appeal.
-Sets Column Widths: Adjusts column widths for better readability.
+    - Sets Column Widths: Adjusts column widths for better readability.
-Writes Bond Summary: Populates cells with the bond's summary information, using the defined formats.
+    - Writes Bond Summary: Populates cells with the bond's summary information, using the defined formats.
 This includes:
-Face Value, Bond Value, Clean Price, Accrued Interest (both actual values and per 100 base price).
+        - Face Value, Bond Value, Clean Price, Accrued Interest (both actual values and per 100 base price).
-Key dates (Settlement, Previous/Next Coupon, Maturity).
+        - Key dates (Settlement, Previous/Next Coupon, Maturity).
-Other details (No. of Coupons, Yield/Coupon Rates, Frequency, Bond Type).
+        - Other details (No. of Coupons, Yield/Coupon Rates, Frequency, Bond Type).
-Writes Amortization Table:
+    - Writes Amortization Table:
-Writes headers for the amortization table.
+        - Writes headers for the amortization table.
-Iterates through the amortization_table data, writing each row to the worksheet.
+        - Iterates through the amortization_table data, writing each row to the worksheet.
-Applies currency and date formatting.
+        - Applies currency and date formatting.
-Highlights the row corresponding to the settlement date with a distinct format (red text, bold).
+        - Highlights the row corresponding to the settlement date with a distinct format (red text, bold).
-Adds a final row for the maturity date showing the final bond value (which should be the face value if held to maturity, or the redemption value used in calculations).
+        - Adds a final row for the maturity date showing the final bond value (which should be the face value if held to maturity, or the redemption value used in calculations).
-Creates Line Chart:
+    - Creates Line Chart:
-Adds a line chart to the worksheet.
+        - Adds a line chart to the worksheet.
-Series Name: "Bond Value".
+        - Series Name: "Bond Value".
-Categories (X-axis): "Beginning Date" column from the amortization table.
+        - Categories (X-axis): "Beginning Date" column from the amortization table.
-Values (Y-axis): "Open Bond Value" column from the amortization table.
+        - Values (Y-axis): "Open Bond Value" column from the amortization table.
-Customizes line and marker appearance.
+        - Customizes line and marker appearance.
-Sets chart title and axis labels.
+        - Sets chart title and axis labels.
-Inserts the chart below the amortization table.
+        - Inserts the chart below the amortization table.
-Hides Unused Columns/Rows: Cleans up the view by hiding columns beyond the report content.
+        - Hides Unused Columns/Rows: Cleans up the view by hiding columns beyond the report content.
-Saves Workbook: Closes and saves the Excel file.
+        - Saves Workbook: Closes and saves the Excel file.
-Prints a confirmation message to the console.
+        - Prints a confirmation message to the console.

-7.4.
+## 7.4.
 Main Execution Block (if __name__ == "__main__":)
 This block runs when the script is executed directly.

-User Input:
+- **User Input**:
-Prints a header for the "Bond Valuation Report".
+    - Prints a header for the "Bond Valuation Report".
-Prompts the user to enter all necessary bond parameters (face value, rates, frequency, dates).
+    - Prompts the user to enter all necessary bond parameters (face value, rates, frequency, dates).
-Converts date strings to datetime.date objects.
+    - Converts date strings to datetime.date objects.

-Bond Object Creation:
+- **Bond Object Creation**:
 Creates an instance of the Bond class: my_Bond = Bond(...).
 This triggers all the internal calculations within the Bond object.

-Data Retrieval:
+- **Data Retrieval**:
 Extracts the calculated metrics (dirty price, bond value, accrued interest, clean price, dates, etc.) from the my_Bond object attributes.

-Console Output:
+- **Console Output**:
 Prints a formatted summary of the key calculated bond metrics to the console.

-Excel Report Generation:
+- **Excel Report Generation**:
 Creates an instance of the ExcelReport class: my_excel_report = ExcelReport().
 Calls the generate_excel_report() method, passing all the necessary data to create the Excel file.

-Pause:
+- **Pause**:
 input("Press Enter to close the window...") keeps the console window open after execution until the user presses Enter, allowing them to review the output.

 # 8. Underlying Financial Concepts (Briefly)

-Dirty Price vs. Clean Price:
+- **Dirty Price vs. Clean Price**:
-Dirty Price (Full Price): The actual price paid for a bond.
+    - Dirty Price (Full Price): The actual price paid for a bond.
 It includes the present value of all future cash flows, including any interest that has accrued since the last coupon payment.
-Clean Price (Quoted Price): The price of a bond excluding accrued interest.
+    - Clean Price (Quoted Price): The price of a bond excluding accrued interest.
 Bond prices are typically quoted clean in the market.
-Relationship: Dirty Price = Clean Price + Accrued Interest.
+    - Relationship: Dirty Price = Clean Price + Accrued Interest.
-Accrued Interest: The interest earned on a bond since the last coupon payment date but not yet paid to the bondholder.
+    - Accrued Interest: The interest earned on a bond since the last coupon payment date but not yet paid to the bondholder.
 If a bond is sold between coupon payment dates, the buyer usually compensates the seller for the accrued interest.
-Bond Valuation Formula: The price of a bond is the sum of the present values of all its expected future cash flows (coupon payments and the final principal repayment).
+    - Bond Valuation Formula: The price of a bond is the sum of the present values of all its expected future cash flows (coupon payments and the final principal repayment).
 These cash flows are discounted using the yield to maturity (YTM) as the discount rate.
 The formula used in __calculate_bond_price accounts for settlement dates that fall between coupon payments using the DSC/E factor for fractional periods.